A Little Bit Wicked ONLY

-Marcus Kincaid has returned to England after a ten-year absence.
-His older brother died during that time, making Marcus the Earl of Ashford.
-Not only that, his younger sister is embroiled in a potential scandal that could ruin her chance at marriage.
-His aunt has already called in reinforcements—The Paragon.
+London, 1866.
+Marcus Kincaid, Earl of Ashford, has returned to England after a ten-year absence to find his younger sister embroiled in a potential scandal that could ruin her chance at marriage.
+His aunt has already called in reinforcements – The Paragon.
+And Marcus can hardly believe how drawn he is to her, by how utterly seductive she is…

 Praise for A Little Bit Wicked: